-In the first quarter of fiscal year 2024, in connection with the sale of Collins, the Company declared a special cash dividend in the amount of \$ per share of common stock.
+In the first quarter of fiscal year 2024, in connection with the sale of Collins, the Company declared a special cash dividend in the amount of \$3.00 per share of common stock.
 Refer to Note 15, Shareholders' Equity, for further details.

 Following the sale of Collins and the decision to discontinue manufacturing operations at ENC, the Company combined its Fire & Emergency segment and Commercial segment into a new segment, the Specialty Vehicles segment.
 Additionally, the Recreation segment was renamed Recreational Vehicles.
 With this change, the Company's businesses are aligned in two reportable segments: Specialty Vehicles and Recreational Vehicles.
-All information has been recast to conform to the new reporting segments.
+All additional information has been recast to conform to the new reporting segments.
 Refer to Note 14, Business Segment Information, for further details.

-Reclassifications: Certain reclassifications have been made to the prior period financial statements to conform with the fiscal 2024 presentation and improve comparability between periods.
+Reclassifications: Certain reclassifications have been made to the prior period financial statements to conform with the fiscal year 2024 presentation and improve comparability between periods.
+These reclassifications had no effect on the reported results of operations.